Park entrances are open around the clock, every day of the year.

 The park is open year-round for hikers, mountain bikers, backpackers, equestrians, car campers, picnickers, photographers, and people who simply like to visit parks.

-Due to extremely dry conditions at the park, Wood and Charcoal Fires are NOT allowed at the park as of 1/15/2014.
+Wood and Charcoal Fires are currently allowing in metal campsite fire rings as of December 1st., 2014.
 Ground Fires are never allowed at the park.
 Gas stoves are allowed.